8 Common Misconceptions About Ketogenic Diets

 Most studies that claim to study ketogenic diets will only be conducted for 2 weeks or even a month, not enough time for the body to become fully keto adapted and see all the benefits that come from full keto adaption.
 It is kind of like assessing a drug addicts progress in recovery by only looking at their withdrawal period.
 The results are not applicable to the long term health status.

 This is also where the majority of the claims about ketogenic diets side effects come from.
 During this time, there can be fatigue, headaches, withdrawal type symptoms, low energy, muscles cramps or weakness, gas, diarrhea, bloating and impaired mood or cognition.
 You can also see an increase in cholesterol, triglycerides and other blood markers.
 When your body changes to be a fat burner, the liver releases much of the salt (and associated water) that it holds onto with higher carb diets.
-So many of these symptoms can be alleviated with a well formulated ketogenic diet including the addition of extra salt, potassium and lots of water (at least half you body-weight in ounces a day).
+So many of these symptoms can be alleviated with a well formulated ketogenic diet including the addition of extra salt, and potassium.

 But this all passes with time and with a well formulated ketogenic diet.
 In fact, a ketogenic diet is the best way to reduce triglycerides, reduce A1c and increase HDL. (source, source, source) It will also greatly increases energy, moods, focus, reduces cramps, chronic pain and much more.
 You just have to get past the adaption period to see the results.
 Here is one of hundreds of examples from our clients.